Connecting to a Printer via Wi-Fi

 Set the cropping frame size, position, and orientation.

 - The image area within the cropping frame will be printed.
 The shape of the frame (aspect ratio) can be changed in [Paper settings].

 Resizing the cropping frame size

-Turn the dial to resize the cropping frame size.
+Press the or button to resize the cropping frame.

 Moving the cropping frame

-Press to move the frame vertically or horizontally.
+Press the keys to move the frame vertically or horizontally.